Could this be perimenopause or menopause?

 Where to start locally

 Evidence-based information.
 No diagnosis.
 No miracle cures.
-Quiz answers stay on this device unless you download them.
+Symptom-check answers stay on this device unless you download them.

 Finland

-In Finland, general practice or occupational health can usually be the first step for symptomatic menopause care.
+In Finland, a general practitioner or occupational-health doctor can usually start typical menopause care.

 Sweden